 Reg: It’s hard to explain.
 It was like when David Fincher did House of Cards, he really set the tone.
 That was how the show was gonna be.
 But this has a different feel.
 There’s no one, big person that says “BOOM!
 This is what this will be.”
 And so it’s been an organic kind of…

 Kate: I think that working with multiple directors is just the big, interesting challenge of television.
-What it ends up imbuing the actor with a lot of agency because you are the person who knows your character the best.
+It ends up imbuing the actor with a lot of agency because you are the person who knows your character the best.
 You are the person who brings it from episode to episode.
 And I think we’re all hard workers so we just put our noses to the grindstone.

 Reg: We’re all theatre actors.
 There’s a sense that I know my lines, I know my part.
 Let’s do this.
 Get it done quickly and let’s go home.